 Ecological Significance

 Snakes with red and black stripes play important roles in their respective ecosystems.
-Venomous species help control populations of rodents and other small animals, while non-venomous mimics contribute to the regulation of prey species through predation and competition.
+Now, venomous species help control populations of rodents and other small animals, while non-venomous mimics contribute to the regulation of prey species through predation and competition.
 Their presence or absence can serve as an indicator of environmental health, as they are often sensitive to habitat changes and pollution.

 Trends and Latest Developments

 One notable trend is the increasing use of citizen science to monitor snake populations and track the spread of invasive species.
-Online platforms and mobile apps allow amateur herpetologists to report sightings of snakes, contributing valuable data to scientific research and conservation efforts.
+But online platforms and mobile apps allow amateur herpetologists to report sightings of snakes, contributing valuable data to scientific research and conservation efforts.
 This collaborative approach is particularly useful for studying snakes with distinctive color patterns, as it allows for the collection of large-scale data on their distribution and abundance.

 Another area of development is the study of snake venom and its potential applications in medicine.
 Coral snake venom, for example, contains potent neurotoxins that are being investigated for their potential to treat neurological disorders and chronic pain.
 Understanding the composition and mechanism of action of these toxins could lead to the development of new and effective therapies.